 They require watching hundreds of hours of tutorials and are often very expensive to use commercially.

 Fortunately, you don’t need them to get subscribers.
 There are several user-friendly, free options available for YouTubers who are just starting.

-Another great option is Adobe Spark, which syncs across all your devices so you can design and upload on the go.
+Another great option is Adobe Spark, which syncs across all your devices so you can design and upload your graphics for Youtube on the go.

 Tips and Best Practices